create3000/x_ite/docs/_posts/components/Shape/LineProperties.md

 LineProperties allows precise fine-grained control over the rendering style of lines and edges for associated geometry nodes inside the same Shape.

-The LineProperties node belongs to the **Shape** component and its default container field is *lineProperties.* It is available from X3D version 3.0 or later.
+The LineProperties node belongs to the **Shape** component and its default container field is *lineProperties.* It is available from X3D version 3.0 or higher.

 ## Hierarchy